lhr-solar/BPS/Docs/source/Software/BSP.rst

     Although all of the lights are meant for debugging, the fault LED light is connected directly to the strobe light.
 This means if the fault LED turns on, so will the strobe light on the car.
     It doesn't mean that the fault LED will turn on if the strobe light turns on.

-The Fans driver is used to control the speed of the fans depending on the temperature of the Battery Pack.
-It allows for as many speeds as needed and can change the speed of individual fans.
-It supports four fans and uses PWM to change the speed and hopefully save energy.

 PLL BSP: Sijin Woo
 ==================================